Was the Virgin Birth Truly Necessary?

 When Jesus did not deliver the expected “goods” 2000 years ago, the people quickly turned on him and assisted the Jewish rulers in putting him to death.
 People are eager to follow someone who will give them success, wealth, health, and power, but Jesus did the very opposite.
 He offered his disciples the opportunity to suffer for his name as they took the gospel message to the ends of the earth.

-Today many so called Christians face similar crises of faith when Jesus does not turn out to be who they expected.
+Today many so called Christians face similar crises of faith when Jesus does not turn out to be who we expected.

 What Peter did not understand is that Jesus is not only the prophet and the expected messianic king, but he is also the Lamb of God and the prophesied Son of Man, the victorious Lord of Lords mentioned in the Book of Daniel.
 Peter did not realize that Jesus had to suffer as God’s Lamb in order to restore us back to a right relationship with his heavenly Father.
 This was confusing and offensive to Peter.
 Jesus’ arrest in the garden, shook Peter’s faith to the core.
 He was ready to fight for his messiah king, but not at all prepared to watch him die as God’s Lamb.
 Unknown to Peter, suffering had to precede glory.
 The cross had to come before the resurrection.
 The Lamb ministry prepared the way for Christ’s glorious role as the risen Son of Man.

-The role of suffering is not understood by many churchgoers.
-They are willing to give allegiance to someone who will bless them, but not to a Lord who might requires us to suffer.
+The role of suffering is not understood by many of us.
+We are willing to give allegiance to someone who will bless us, but not to a Lord who might requires us to suffer.
 (2 Timothy 2:12)

-Conversely, many people who call themselves Christians today only see Jesus as the crucified Lamb of God who provides forgiveness of sins and the promise of eternal life.
+Conversely, many us who call ourselves Christians only see Jesus as the crucified Lamb of God who provides forgiveness of sins and the promise of eternal life.
 We do not truly believe or act as if he is the undisputed Lord of all.
 We may attend church services on a regular basis and give to the ministry, but otherwise we are content to live as if Jesus has no actual claim upon the rest of our lives.

 We act as if we believe that Jesus simply wants to get us to heaven, but has no great interest in how we live here and now.